Enemies at the Borders

 Our Kingdom is an alliance of three city states, St John’s, Grand Falls, and Conception.
 Each with its own troops and livery, but we will work together against these external threats.

-[There will be 12 battles played from a pool of 40 scenarios, escalating in difficulty, and the forces available to me will be effected by the results of the previous battles].
+[This campaign uses the Enemies at the Borders rules and will be 12 battles played from a pool of 40 scenarios, escalating in difficulty, and the forces available to me will be effected by the results of the previous battles].

 Game 1 - The peace of the Kingdom is shattered, first a northern village is destroyed, then a mine.
 So I have dispatched a force North to defend against these raiders.